mautic/mautic-documentation/pages/15.Plugins/20.VTiger/docs.en.md

 To authenticate the Mautic plugin to be able to communicate with vTiger CRM you'll need these credentials:

-- **vTiger URL** - the base (root) URL starting with http:// or https:// where your vTiger instance runs.
+- **vTiger Cloud URL** - the base (root) URL starting with http:// or https:// where your vTiger instance runs.
 For example `https://your_vtiger.od2.vtiger.com`.
+- **vTiger Open Source URL** If you are using Open Source Vtiger you must use the base (root) Url starting with http:// or https:// and followed by /webservice.php.
+For example `https://your_vtiger.od2.vtiger.com/webservice.php`.
 - **vTiger username** - The username (email address usually) which you use to log in to your vTiger.
 - **vTiger access key** - The access key published in your vTiger profile.
 To get it, go to vTiger's *My Preferences*.
 The *Access Key* hash is at the bottom of the page.